Staff Disciplinary Hearings: How Should HR Manage Them?

 Arrange a private room for the hearing where there will be no distractions.
 Consider alternative arrangements for disabled employees or if, for any reason, the employee cannot attend the hearing as planned.

-Organize a notetaker for the hearing.
+Organise a notetaker for the hearing.
 Ideally, this is another employee who is not involved in the case.
 Decide which HR representative will attend.

-Organize a chair as well.
+Organise a chair as well.
 This person is usually a manager who is also not involved in the case.

 Consider what defense or explanations the employee may offer and be prepared to respond to those.

-Organize witnesses to attend the meeting.
+Organise witnesses to attend the meeting.
 Those who cannot or are unwilling to attend may submit written statements.

 Create an agenda of proceedings that will be followed at the hearing.